 Credits are a way of measuring a student’s fulfillment of educational requirements.
 Most high school courses are worth either 1.0 credit (for a one-year course) or 0.5 credit (for a semester course).
 The credit assigned to a course generally takes into account course content, instruction time, and the time the student spends completing course work.

 When you’re creating your teen’s high school plan, you’ll want to determine the total credits your student should earn in 9th–12th grade, as well as the credit totals in each subject area.
 This will equip you to plan coursework that meets these totals, and it will help you and your student stay on track through all four years of high school.

 Later, you’ll record on your teen’s transcript the credits for each completed course—allowing colleges, universities, trade schools, military recruiters, and employers to see at a glance what subjects your student has taken and how deeply they studied each subject.

-By the way, in four states, the public schools use unusual credit values:
+By the way, in five states, the public schools use unusual credit values:

-- In California, a one-year course receives 10.0 credits and a semester course 5.0 credits.
+- In California and Nebraska, a one-year course receives 10.0 credits and a semester course 5.0 credits.

 - In New Jersey, a one-year course receives 5.0 credits and a semester course 2.5 credits.